 The Trust has a responsibility to preserve historical documents relating to its activities and interests.
 There are currently hundreds of documents held at the Hampshire Records Office in Winchester, which are available to view by appointment.The Trustees have custodianship of two 18th Century staffs which would have been part of the Town's early equipment held by the bailiff and burgesses.
-These staffs are currently on display in the town Library.
+These staffs are on display in the Museum.

 Reproduced below are two documents from the Hampshire Record Office with parts of the document shown in clear text.
 A complete list of the Town Trusts documents held at the recorde office is listed here.

 Will[iam] Bradley was then sworne by the Lord Bishops Officer to execute the Officr of Bayliffe for this years p[rese]nce of Will[iam] Hodson Richard Shackleford Thomas Drew Jacob Russell Will[iam] Langley (Burg[esses])